Spanning the Visual Analogy Space with a Weight Basis of LoRAs: Related Work

-\paragraph{Visual analogies.} Visual analogies, also known as ``Image Analogies''~\citep{imageanalogies},``Visual Prompting''~\citep{bar2022visual} or ``Visual Relations'' ~\citep{gong2025relationadapter}, is the task of learning a transformation from a pair of before-and-after exemplars and applying it analogously to new images.
-Early non-neural methods learned explicit per-pair filters for simpler tasks like style transfer~\citep{imageanalogies}.
-Network-based methods later used image embedding spaces to present analogies through simple vector arithmetic~\citep{reed2015deep}.
-While these methods showed promise on datasets of simple, isolated objects, they struggled with the complexity of real-world images.
+Visual analogies, also known as ``Image Analogies''~\citep{imageanalogies}, ``Visual Prompting''~\citep{bar2022visual} or ``Visual Relations''~\citep{gong2025relationadapter}, is the task of learning a transformation from a pair of before-and-after exemplars and applying it analogously to new images.
+Early non-neural methods learned explicit per-pair filters for simpler tasks such as style transfer~\citep{imageanalogies}, or per-pair optimization for relighting in 3D~\cite{fivser2016stylit}.
+With the advent of network-based methods, initial works proposed models conditioned on image embeddings or NeRF~\cite{mildenhall2021nerf} representations to present analogies through simple vector arithmetic~\citep{reed2015deep,liao2017visual,he2019progressive,fischer2024nerf}.
+While these methods showed promise on datasets of simple, isolated objects, they struggled with the complexity of real-world images, and still mostly tackled style-transfer analogies.
 Newer methods instead treat analogy learning as in-context learning, where the model is directly conditioned on the exemplar pair and a reference image, and is trained to successfully synthesize the matching target~\citep{bar2022visual,wang2023context,wang2023images,yang2023imagebrush}.
-More recently, some works adapt pre-trained text-to-image foundation models to the new task using a LoRA module~\citep{hu2022lora,gong2025relationadapter,chen2025edit}.
+More recently, some works adapt pre-trained text-to-image foundation models to the new task, going beyond simple style-transfer analogies.
+For example, \cite{vsubrtova2023diffusion} use per-sample optimization, backpropegating through the entire diffusion process.
+However, such approaches can require dozens of minutes to edit every image, and their memory requirements can be challenging with newer, larger models.
+Another approach adapts the foundation model directly using a LoRA module~\citep{hu2022lora,gong2025relationadapter,chen2025edit}.
 These methods, while showing impressive results, still struggle to generalize to unseen tasks.
 Our approach aims to tackle this limitation by avoiding the bottleneck of a single LoRA, opting instead to train a basis of adapters which can be mixed to achieve greater flexibility and better generalization.

-\paragraph{Diffusion-based image editing.}
+\subsubsection{Diffusion-Based Image Editing.}